Graphic header with pictures of students, parents and teachers, with the text: National for best practice in inclusive education for autistic students

 How will we develop the National Guidance?

-We will look at the research evidence on inclusive education for autistic students, while seeking the experiences and views of a wide range of people about what helps and what hinders autistic students in schools.
-We will hear from autistic students, adults, parents, teachers and other specialist professionals, as well as school leaders.
-We will use this information to help us understand what is important for people who work in schools to know about how to best support autistic students.
+We have looked at the research evidence on inclusive education for autistic students, while seeking the experiences and views of a wide range of people about what helps and what hinders autistic students in schools.
+We have heard from autistic students, adults, parents, teachers and other specialist professionals, as well as school leaders.
+We are using this information to help us understand what is important for people who work in schools to know about how to best support autistic students.

 What areas of education will the National Guidance cover?